-Many people suffer from anxiety, and while therapies and coping methods are most effective sometimes being prescribed medication can make the problem much more bearable.
-SSRIs were introduced in the 1980s primarily to deal with depression.
-Their use has steadily skyrocketed since they have been found to be effective for a variety of different conditions.
+Many people suffer from anxiety, and while therapies and coping methods are most effective, sometimes medication can make the problem more bearable.
+SSRIs were introduced in the 1980s, primarily to deal with depression.
+Their use has steadily skyrocketed as they've been found to be effective for a variety of conditions.
 The term "SSRI" stands for Selective Serotonin Reuptake Inhibitor, and these drugs work by stopping the neurotransmitter serotonin from being reabsorbed by the body.
 Serotonin is used in the process that transfers brain messages between the nerves of the body and is strongly linked to mood.

-For anxiety, SSRIs work by helping clarify messages between the neurons.
+SSRIs help clarify messages between neurons, which can help reduce anxiety.
 Serotonin is released across the synapse (the space between neurons) and is then absorbed by the next neuron with the message.
-If there is not enough serotonin only part of the message gets across, and the rest is lost meaning that it is either not interpreted at all or it is garbled.
-When there is enough serotonin available, this doesn't happen, and the body can better interpret what's going on.
-This is less likely to trigger a false "fight or flight" response which is what anxiety is.
-It takes approximately 4-6 weeks for SSRI medications to be fully effective and it can take up to 12 weeks before they are fully effective.
+If there is not enough serotonin, only part of the information gets across, and the rest is lost, meaning that it is not interpreted at all, or it is garbled.
+When there is enough serotonin available, the body can better understand situations, making it less likely to trigger a false "fight or flight" response.
+It takes approximately 4-6 weeks for SSRI medications to be fully effective.

 What Is Anxiety?